Business Law

 Business Contracts

-Business contracts play a large role in how most companies complete their day-to-day operations.
-In a standard business contract, one party agrees to do something for the other in exchange for consideration (typically monetary compensation).
-These contracts are primarily drafted in written form and signed by both contracting parties.
+Business contracts play a large role in how most companies operate daily.
+In a standard business contract, one party agrees to do something for the other in exchange for “consideration,” which is generally money.

-In order for a contract to be formed, one party must make an offer that the other party accepts.
+To form a contract, one party must make an offer that the other party accepts.
 Contracts normally specify which party will perform a duty.
-They may detail deadlines for completion, product delivery and other matters.
+They may detail deadlines for completion, product delivery, and other matters.

 Business Litigation

-While some disputes can be resolved through informal negotiations, mediation or arbitration, others end up involving lawyers and business litigation in court.
-Resolving a dispute is often a highly complex process, and the outcome depends on facts and details.
+Some disputes can be resolved through informal negotiations, mediation, or arbitration.
+Others involve lawyers and business litigation in court.
+Resolving a dispute is often a complex process, and the outcome depends on the facts and details of the specific dispute.

 Additional Business Law Articles